Sawa89/REFA-Timekeeper/README.md

 # REFA-Timekeeper
 GUI for REFA time tracking with a Raspberry Pi, implemented in Python using PyQt5.

 Use your Raspberry Pi in conjunction with a 7 inch lcd as a portable time recording device.
+Of course it is also possible to run the application on windows.
 Perform an evaluation right after the end of the time- and progress study or load the saved csv files on your pc for evaluation of the time studies.